damon-phaenon/The-Aegis-Project/README.md

 Unlike fear-driven narratives promoted by some online personalities, I advocate for a balanced, thoughtful approach to privacy.
 This protects your digital and physical life without compromising usability or security.

-The mental models I teach – data minimisation, compartmentalisation and threat-aware behaviour – are universally applicable principles, though specific tactical implementations must always be adapted to comply with local laws and regulations.

 ## Important Notice:

-It's essential that you, as a user, consult your local laws and regulations in your specific jurisdiction before implementing any privacy-focused strategies or frameworks provided here.
+It's essential that you, as a user, consult your local laws in your specific jurisdiction before implementing any privacy-focused strategies or frameworks provided here.
 Proceed with awareness of all applicable legal requirements.